calizarr/resume/Markdown_Resume.md

       * Develop, maintain, and test a SNP calling pipeline for NGS paired-end read data from Illumina sequencing machines.
           * [Developed in Python and Bash wrapper script: PyPipe] [pypipe]
-      * Develop maintain, and test a ChIP-seq pipeline for NGS data from Illumina sequencing machines using controls or random background as control.
+      * Develop, maintain, and test a ChIP-seq pipeline for NGS data from Illumina sequencing machines using controls or random background as control.
           * [Developed in Python: PyChIP] [pychip]